 Meet AIR's Experts

 AIR’s staff have deep expertise in the topics that touch our daily lives: education, health care, work, and everything in between.
-Their contributions help fulfill AIR’s mission to contribute to a more equitable world.
+Their contributions help fulfill AIR’s mission to contribute to a better world.
 Through our Meet the Expert feature, get to know some of AIR’s key staff, learning what drives and keeps them going, the work they find most meaningful, and even a little bit about how they spend their personal time.

 Illustrations by AIR's Rick Burks.